jfrack/CSCI-E15-P2/README.md

 site by [Randall Munroe](http://xkcd.com/about/).

-The application allows the user to specify a few option such as the number of words, uppercase first letter, use a symbol, include a number, and a dictionary "theme" for word generation.
+The application allows the user to specify a few option such as the number of words, uppercase first letter, use a symbol, include a number.
+Some extra features that were added include a dictionary "theme" for word generation and a password strength indicator.

 ## Demo
 TBD